DARMA-tasking/vt/docs/md/scheduler.md

 polls the \vt components to make progress and collect new pieces of work.
 The scheduler allows registration of callbacks when the system is idle.

-\section Calls to the scheduler
+\section calls-to-the-scheduler Calls to the scheduler

 To make the scheduler run once, one may invoke the following: